 Jubes' characterization was basically a sassy early-90s teen and her power was "making fireworks," so she should have been awful.
 I'm not sure why, but I always loved her and her character has endured... she's lost her powers, gained a super suit, became a vampire... but to me she'll always be the Chinese-American orphan the X-Men found while shopping in the mall.

 We've had a Marvel Legends Jubilee

 before, as a Build-a-Figure, but it was based on her later (vampiric) design.
 Now, we finally have one from her Claremont beginnings: bright yellow trenchcoat, bright blue gloves and boots, denim cutoffs, pink shirt...
 Jubilee's color palette is right out of the early '90s GI Joe era.

-I never had the BAF Jubilee so my only reference for comparison is online photos, but the new and old figures share surprisingly few pieces: only the upper arms and the coat piece are reused.
+I never had the BAF Jubilee, but the new and old figures share surprisingly few pieces: only the upper arms and the coat piece are reused.
 Jubilee gets two new heads, new lower arms, a new body... and they look great!

 The two heads are both very good representations of the character - her short spiky hair, her big "Jubilee" self-logo earrings, and her Asian heritage identifiable without being overly stereotypical.
 She's also got her trademark pink sunglasses.
 Unlike the previous Legends Jubilee (which

 had more modernized shades), this one gets the big clunky wraparounds she had from the very beginning.
 On the main head, they're permanently attached, but the second head is sans shades.
 She gets two removable pairs though, which can be used if desired.
 (Presumably two in case